-For further information regarding our credit agreement, including a description of optional and mandatory prepayment terms, and financial and restrictive covenants, see Note 6, "Long-Term Debt" and Note 19, "Subsequent Events" to our unaudited consolidated interim financial statements in Part I, Item 1 of this report.
+For further information regarding our credit agreement, including a description of optional and mandatory prepayment terms, and financial and restrictive covenants, see Note 6, "Long-Term Debt," to our unaudited consolidated interim financial statements in Part I, Item 1 of this report.

 4.625% Senior Notes due 2021.
 On June 4, 2013, we issued \$700.0 million aggregate principal amount of 4.625% senior notes due 2021 at a price to the public of 100% of their face value.
-Interest on the 4.625% senior notes was payable on June 1 and December 1 of each year.
-On October 10, 2019, we redeemed all \$700.0 million of our 4.625% senior notes due 2021 at a price equal to 100% of their face value.
-See Note 19, "Subsequent Events" to our unaudited consolidated interim financial statements in Part I, Item 1 of this report.
+We used the net proceeds from the issuance of the 4.625% senior notes to purchase or redeem all \$248.5 million principal amount of our then existing 7.625% senior notes due 2018, to repay \$222.2 million principal amount of our then existing tranche B term loans and approximately \$40.0 million principal amount of revolving loans under our then existing credit agreement, and to pay related premiums, fees and expenses.
+We used the remaining net proceeds for our acquisition of Pirate Brands, completed in July 2013.